 “I’m really proud of that,” Phillips said.
 “It’s not an easy thing to do.
 [But] companies are doing these types of good things all over [the Southeast].”

 Company employees couldn’t return to the office for a week.
 They spent the time away from the office volunteering and cleaning up, Phillips said.
 She washed dishes at a local restaurant that was grilling donated food for volunteers and displaced people, while her husband helped out at a small engine repair shop, fixing generators and chain saws.
-(See related story, Tips for Safe Cleanup.)
+(See related article, Tips for Safe Cleanup.)

 Developing the Disaster Response Plan